-So, we’re letting go of those you’re not reaching for any more, for whatever reason.
+So, we’re letting go of those we’re not reaching for any more, for whatever reason.
 If you don’t love them or they’ve turned a corner colour wise and become deep yellow or even brownish, it’s a sign to move them on.
 Perhaps a scent takes you back to an occasion that you’d prefer to forget.
-I’ve certainly moved fragrances on for that very reason.
+I’ve certainly moved fragrances on from some for that very reason.

 Store those you’re keeping and consider making them a part of a vignette on your bathroom benchtop.
 This is nice a) if you have the space to do it and b) often forget to apply a fragrance because it’s out of sight.

 How much is too much?
 Fragrance is a funny thing.
 Our olfactory senses might sometimes fool us into thinking that any fragrance we’ve applied is not strong enough or can’t even be detected.
 This happens if you’ve become ‘immune’ to the scent – olfactory fatigue is the official term.
 It also explains why some people can’t smell their own body odour and believe they don’t need a deodorant!
 To others around you though, the scent (or body odour!) could be quite prominent, even overbearing.
 Be mindful of this when applying your fragrance (or not applying deodorant!).
 There’s nothing worse than smelling someone metres before they’re in your personal space.
 Remember, not everyone will love the scent as much as you do.
 I once walked into a shopping centre as a man walked out with so much fragrance on, I could taste it in the air after he walked passed me!
 Yak!

 Many people have a signature scent that they use, almost like a personal calling card.
 Others prefer a selection of fragrances to suit their mood, an occasion or the season!

 Ever thought about creating your own signature fragrance?
 Libertine Parfumerie in Brisbane allows you to create your own – what a smashing gift idea or hen's party alternative!